2OW/Emerald/README.md

 # Extras
 - I use Visual Studio Code for my coding and starting of the bot.

-- Surprisingly, I use my late 2013 MacBook Pro instead of my main custom-built Windows PC for coding.
-This is because it doesn't like code that much and just won't shut on on my Windows PC.

 - Emerald runs purely off of JavaScript and discord.js.

 - Emerald's code doesn't include its token.
 Well, at least in this Github it doesn't.
 I don't want people hacking my freaking bot!